+The entire workflow used to generate this analysis is reproducible and available via associated GitHub repository (https://github.com/bohm0072/cndc_bayesian_eval).

 2.3.
 Evaluating Uncertainity

 2.3.1.
 Critical N Dilution Curve Parameter Uncertainty

 After the statistical model was successfully fit to the data (n=12,000 draws), values for parameters a and b of the CNDC were reported at the 0.05, 0.50 (i.e., median) and 0.95 quantiles for the levels of location and variety within location to determine the credible interval.
 The correlation between values for parameters a and b was determined for each level of variety within location using the fitted values for individual draws.